carlfranklin/AddIdentityWasm/README.md

 ### No Scaffolding

 Visual Studio has a scaffolding wizard for adding ASP.NET Core Identity features.
 However, as of this writing (Mid-July 2023) the scaffold-generated code has not caught up to what's in the Blazor WebAssembly  template with **Individual Accounts**.
-Rather than use the scaffolding wizard, I'm going to give you all the little pieces you can add to an existing project.
+Rather than use the scaffolding wizard, I'm going to give you all the little pieces that you can add to an existing project.

 Add the following sections to the *appsettings.json* file: